 A few miles north of the bustling downtown lies the cultural district of Broad Ripple Village.
-This relaxed neighborhood with a strong sense of community has become a favored playground for developers and new businesses and with revitalizing results.
-Here, you can hang out in pubs; go to galleries and boutiques; visit breweries; get a massage; and even take up pottery — all of which can be done in one weekend!
+This is one of the more relaxed areas among the best neighborhoods in Indianapolis — it’s strong sense of community has become a favored playground for developers and new businesses and with revitalizing results.
+Here, renters can hang out in pubs; go to galleries and boutiques; visit breweries; get a massage; and even take up pottery — all of which can be done in one weekend!

 Head to Keystone at the Crossing if you’re on the lookout for a neighborhood after your own heart.
 Residents here are predominantly renters because the area fits just about any type of renter.
 For instance, young professionals are drawn to the concentration of jobs and thriving sector nearby, whereas families prefer it for the peace and quiet.
 The neighborhood is also a shopping haven, the heart of which is the renowned Fashion Mall at Keystone.
-Apartments in Keystone at the Crossing go for around $1,082.